Generic Name: Metoprolol tartrate

-Advise patients (1) to avoid operating automobiles and machinery or engaging in other tasks requiring alertness until the patient’s response to therapy with Metoprolol has been determined; (2) to contact the physician if any difficulty in breathing occurs; (3) to inform the physician or dentist before any type of surgery that he or she is taking Metoprolol.
+Advise patients (1) to avoid operating automobiles and machinery or engaging in other tasks requiring alertness until the patient's response to therapy with Metoprolol tartrate has been determined; (2) to contact the physician if any difficulty in breathing occurs; (3) to inform the physician or dentist before any type of surgery that he or she is taking Metoprolol tartrate.

-Potent inhibitors of the CYP2D6 enzyme may increase the plasma concentration of Metoprolol which would mimic the pharmacokinetics of CYP2D6 poor metabolizer (see CLINICAL PHARMACOLOGY: Pharmacokinetics).
+CYP2D6 Inhibitors: Potent inhibitors of the CYP2D6 enzyme may increase the plasma concentration of Metoprolol tartrate which would mimic the pharmacokinetics of CYP2D6 poor metabolizer (see Pharmacokinetics section).
 Increase in plasma concentrations of Metoprolol would decrease the cardioselectivity of Metoprolol.
-Known clinically significant potent inhibitors of CYP2D6 are antidepressants such as fluvoxamine, fluoxetine, paroxetine, sertraline,bupropion, clomipramine and desipramine; antipsychotics such as chlorpromazine, fluphenazine, haloperidol and thioridazine; antiarrhythmics such as quinidine or propafenone; antiretrovirals such as ritonavir; antihistamines such as diphenhydramine; antimalarials such as hydroxychloroquine or quinidine; antifungals such as terbinafine.
+Known clinically significant potent inhibitors of CYP2D6 are antidepressants such as fluvoxamine, fluoxetine, paroxetine, sertraline,bupropion, clomipramine, and desipramine; antipsychotics such as chlorpromazine, fluphenazine, haloperidol, and thioridazine; antiarrhythmics such as quinidine or propafenone; antiretrovirals such as ritonavir; antihistamines such as diphenhydramine; antimalarials such as hydroxychloroquine or quinidine; antifungals such as terbinafine.

-Antihypertensive effect of alpha-adrenergic blockers such as guanethidine, betanidine, reserpine, alpha-methyldopa or clonidine may be potentiated by beta-blockers including Metoprolol.
-Beta- adrenergic blockers may also potentiate the postural hypotensive effect of the first dose of prazosin, probably by preventing reflex tachycardia.
-On the contrary, beta-adrenergic blockers may also potentiate the hypertensive response to withdrawal of clonidine in patients receiving concomitant clonidine and beta-adrenergic blocker.
-If a patient is treated with clonidine and Metoprolol concurrently, and clonidine treatment is to be discontinued, stop Metoprolol several days before clonidine is withdrawn.
+Alpha-adrenergic agents: Antihypertensive effect of alpha-adrenergic blockers such as guanethidine, betanidine, reserpine, alpha-methyldopa or clonidine may be potentiated by beta-blockers including Metoprolol tartrate.
+Beta-adrenergic blockers may also potentiate the postural hypotensive effect of the first dose of prazosin, probably by preventing reflex tachycardia.
+On the contrary, beta adrenergic blockers may also potentiate the hypertensive response to withdrawal of clonidine in patients receiving concomitant clonidine and beta-adrenergic blocker.
+If a patient is treated with clonidine and Metoprolol tartrate concurrently, and clonidine treatment is to be discontinued, stop Metoprolol tartrate several days before clonidine is withdrawn.
 Rebound hypertension that can follow withdrawal of clonidine may be increased in patients receiving concurrent beta-blocker treatment.

 All mutagenicity tests performed (a dominant lethal study in mice, chromosome studies in somatic cells, a Salmonella/mammalian-microsome mutagenicity test, and a nucleus anomaly test in somatic interphase nuclei) were negative.

-Reproduction toxicity studies in mice, rats and rabbits did not indicate teratogenic potential for Metoprolol.
-Embryotoxicity and/or fetotoxicity in rats and rabbits were noted starting at doses of 50 mg/kg in rats and 25 mg/kg in rabbits, as demonstrated by increases in preimplantation loss, decreases in the number of viable fetuses per dose and/or decreases in neonatal survival.
+Reproduction toxicity studies in mice, rats and rabbits did not indicate teratogenic potential for Metoprolol tartrate.
+Embryotoxicity and/or fetotoxicity in rats and rabbits were noted starting at doses of 50 mg/kg in rats and 25 mg/kg in rabbits, as demonstrated by increases in preimplantation loss, decreases in the number of viable fetuses per dose, and/or decreases in neonatal survival.
 High doses were associated with some maternal toxicity, and growth delay of the offspring in utero, which was reflected in minimally lower weights at birth.
-The oral NOAELs for embryo-fetal development in mice, rats and rabbits were considered to be 25, 200, and 12.5 mg/kg.
-This corresponds to dose levels that are approximately 0.3 times, 4 times, and 0.5 times, respectively, when based on surface area, the maximum human oral dose (8 mg/kg/day) of Metoprolol.
-Metoprolol has been associated with reversible adverse effects on spermatogenesis starting at oral dose levels of 3.5 mg/kg in rats (a dose that is only 0.1 times the human dose, when based on surface area), although other studies have shown no effect of Metoprolol on reproductive performance in male rats.
+The oral NOAELs for embryo-fetal development in mice, rats, and rabbits were considered to be 25, 200, and 12.5 mg/kg.
+This corresponds to dose levels that are approximately 0.3, 4, and 0.5 times, respectively, when based on surface area, the maximum human oral dose (8 mg/kg/day) of Metoprolol tartrate.
+Metoprolol tartrate has been associated with reversible adverse effects on spermatogenesis starting at oral dose levels of 3.5 mg/kg in rats (a dose that is only 0.1-times the human dose, when based on surface area), although other studies have shown no effect of Metoprolol tartrate on reproductive performance in male rats.

 Pregnancy Category C

-Metoprolol is excreted in breast milk in a very small quantity.
-An infant consuming one liter of breast milk daily would receive a dose of less than 1 mg of the drug.
+Metoprolol tartrate is excreted in breast milk in a very small quantity.
+An infant consuming 1 liter of breast milk daily would receive a dose of less than 1 mg of the drug.

 Safety and effectiveness in pediatric patients have not been established.

-Clinical trials of Metoprolol in hypertension did not include sufficient numbers of elderly patients to determine whether patients over 65 years of age differ from younger subjects in their response to Metoprolol.
+Clinical trials of Metoprolol tartrate in hypertension did not include sufficient numbers of elderly patients to determine whether patients over 65 years of age differ from younger subjects in their response to Metoprolol tartrate.
 Other reported clinical experience in elderly hypertensive patients has not identified any difference in response from younger patients.

-In worldwide clinical trials of Metoprolol in myocardial infarction, where approximately 478 patients were over 65 years of age (0 over 75 years of age), no age related differences in safety and effectiveness were found.
+In worldwide clinical trials of Metoprolol tartrate in myocardial infarction, where approximately 478 patients were over 65 years of age (0 over 75 years of age), no age-related differences in safety and effectiveness were found.
 Other reported clinical experience in myocardial infarction has not identified differences in response between the elderly and younger patients.
-However, greater sensitivity of some elderly individuals taking Metoprolol cannot be categorically ruled out.
+However, greater sensitivity of some elderly individuals taking Metoprolol tartrate cannot be categorically ruled out.
 Therefore, in general, it is recommended that dosing proceed with caution in this population.

 Most adverse effects have been mild and transient.

-The oculomucocutaneous syndrome associated with the beta-blocker practolol has not been reported with Metoprolol.
+The oculomucocutaneous syndrome associated with the beta blocker practolol has not been reported with Metoprolol tartrate.

-In the randomized comparison of Metoprolol and placebo described in the CLINICAL PHARMACOLOGY section, the following adverse reactions were reported:
+Cardiovascular: In the randomized comparison of Metoprolol tartrate and placebo described in the CLINICAL PHARMACOLOGY section, the following adverse reactions were reported:

 Potential Adverse Reactions

-A variety of adverse reactions not listed above have been reported with other beta-adrenergic blocking agents and should be considered potential adverse reactions to Metoprolol.
+A variety of adverse reactions not listed above have been reported with other beta-adrenergic blocking agents and should be considered potential adverse reactions to Metoprolol tartrate.